JuanPChicaC/Optimization/README.md

 # Optimization

 This Repository contains solution for optimization problems.
 The main idea is to show an standarized and replicable way of solution for static and dynamic optimization problems.
-The expecterd result is that all the content presented here could be replicable by anyone and may be used as a base for develop more complex solutions like applications and APIs to deliver fastly optimal solutions for different kind of clients.
+The expected result is that all the content presented here could be replicable by anyone and may be used as a base for develop more complex solutions like applications and APIs to deliver fastly optimal solutions for different kind of clients.

 ## [Dynamic Optimization](https://github.com/JuanPChicaC/Optimization/tree/main/Dynamic%20Optimization)
 The **Dynamic Optimization** directory contain classic solutions for different dynamic (time variant) problems that are commonly present in different knowledge areas.